lemotdesign/one-click-hugo-cms/site/content/pest-inspections/_index.md

 image: img/termite-inspection-conquer-termites-2.jpg
 pest-inspections: []
 pest_inspections_entries:
-  - heading: Found Termites – What should I do?
-    imageUrl: img/found-termites-live-termites.jpg
-    text: >-
-      If you've discovered live termites in your home or garden, it's essential to handle the situation calmly and strategically. *Don't Panic and reach for that can of spray*

-      ### You might want to read:

-      * What are the Signs of Termites

-      * What do Termites look like?

-      * The Three-Stage Treatment Process

-      * The Best way to treat Termites

-      * What to do if you find Termites in a Tree

-      Send us a photo, and one of our Termite Experts will identify it straight away.
-  - text: >-
-      ### Got Termites?
-Here’s How to Tell

-      Wondering if those soft spots in your wood are from termites?
-These critters are sneaky, often doing their damage out of sight.

-      ### Here's a few useful pages you might want to read:

-      * **Five Signs** that you have Termites

-      * What do Termites look like?

-      * What's the difference between a Termite and a Black Ant?

-      * Termite Noises - what sound do Termites make?

-      * Termite damage or Fungal Decay?
-    imageUrl: img/signs-of-termites-2.jpg
-    heading: What are the Signs of Termites - Gold Coast
   - heading: Gold Coast Termite & Pest Inspection Experts
     text: >-
       ### Gold Coast Termite & Pest Inspection Experts